Skip to content

 Finish

-Here are some actions which you can perform from this screen:
+Here are some actions you can perform on the Wizard home screen:

 • Change the version to a newer or previous version as well as to a development version